behroozbc/Seminar-KG-Hosting/pages/example.md

 - Provides a graph-based view for a specific resource IRI or a subgraph from a custom SPARQL query.
 - Displays incoming and outgoing edges for a selected node.
 - Configurable and interactive, allowing users to expand additional nodes.
-- Example: Fig. 19.10 visualizes the instance from Fig. 19.1, showing 1-hop connections by default.
 ---
 layout: two-cols-header
 ---